gerdspatial/hikehappy/README.md

 # Hike Happy

-Hike Happy has been created with something very specific in mind: to help others explore New Zealand's interior.
+Hike Happy is being created with something very specific in mind – to help others enjoy exploring New Zealand's outdoors.